Updated: Oct 16

 We flew directly to Cairo with Emirates.
 A short 4 trip took us to Cairo International Airport.
 Immigration at Cairo airport was fast you will only be asked about where you are staying.

-Add to this the general chaos, people being unnecessarily loud, lack of organization, tipping culture (no, this not a myth!) and you are in for a very different experience if you have only ever traveled to first world countries.
+There is general chaos, people being unnecessarily loud, lack of organization, tipping culture (no, this not a myth!).
+You are in for a very different experience if you have only ever traveled to first world countries.
 Be prepared for people to approach you - a LOT.
 Also, you will hear "no buy, no problem" - that is not true.
 If this irks you, you may not enjoy your time here.

 I won't sugarcoat our Egyptian experience because of a few beautiful experiences.
 Just develop a thick skin and you will be just fine if you go on an organized tour.